For reprint permissions please email us the name of the requested post/article along with the publication name.

 Wednesday, November 13, 1957

 The Sioux City Journal closes the book on its reward fund for information leading to the arrest and conviction of Donna Sue Davis’s killer.
-Individual contributions are returned to donors.
+They return individual contributions to the donors.

 Wednesday, January 29, 1958